William-R-Wilson/reporting-new/README.md

 ### Display:

-- need to adjust will_paginate settings
+- need to adjust will_paginate settings.
+Done

 #### Done